leann-z/leann-z/README.md

 Hi!
 I'm Leann, a junior computer science student.
 I'm always looking for new projects to work on so I can improve my skills.

 ## My skills... 📋
-I'm profecient in Python, C++, and Java.
+I'm proficient in Python, C++, and Java.
 However, I'm still actively practicing them.

 ## What I want to work on... ❕
-I want to learn HTML, JavaScript, and other more front-end languages.
+I'd like to familiarize myself with some new languages such as Rust and Ruby.

 ## You can find me... 🏷